Gatley History, Family Crest & Coats of Arms

 Early History of the Gatley family

-Another 157 words (11 lines of text) covering the years 1291 and 1296 are included under the topic Early Gatley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gatley research.
+Another 79 words (6 lines of text) covering the years 1291 and 1296 are included under the topic Early Gatley History in all our PDF Extended History products and printed products wherever possible.

 Gatley Spelling Variations